 Garmin Vivoactive HR

 There's GPS and dedicated apps for cycling, swimming, running and golf plus support for skiing and paddle boarding too.
 Connect IQ adds apps while battery life is eight days, 13 hours with GPS.
-Look out for our full, in-depth review coming soon and check out our Garmin Vivoactive review for the last gen model.
+You can check out our full, in-depth Garmin Vivoactive HR review to see what we made of it.

 Best for running